 As a result, it can easily be controlled by a Smart City System to manage power consumption without the tradeoff of long term degradation.

-- LED lighting also has virtually no warm up time.
+- LED lighting also has virtually no

 They are viable with temperatures as low as -40°C and as high as 100°C and they achieve maximum brightness almost instantaneously.
-HPS lighting requires an energy hungry start up time of up to ten minutes.
+HPS lighting requires an

 - HPS lighting develops and end of life continuous flicker that renders the light ineffective and triggers a costly visit from maintenance staff.